zhelgadis/Epic.NET/_posts/2011-08-31-looking-for-niche-markets.markdown

 each (this have been possible since we got the model right at first and the customers simply asked for different UIs/services).

-My hope is that Epic will halve the effort required (once learned).
+My hope is that Epic will halve the effort required.

 However the Epic framework targets a niche markets of applications that have an high percieved value from the customer point of view (tipically used for their